GraysonlJones/fpga-sim-ss-hit-mWorse-Code-Decoder/README.md

     * Windows 11 version 22H2 (build 22631) or higher
         * Docker supports the currently-serviced versions of Windows 11 (see [Docker's Windows requirements](https://docs.docker.com/desktop/setup/install/windows-install/#system-requirements)).
     * 8GB of RAM.
+        * It appears to be possible to configure WSL2 to use less RAM, to run Docker with less than 8GB.
+I have not tested this.

 * **Linux**:
     * Minimum 4GB of RAM.
     * See these two links for information about Linux support:
         * [Docker Engine's supported distributions](https://docs.docker.com/engine/install/)
-        * [Docker Desktop's system requirements](https://docs.docker.com/desktop/setup/install/linux/#general-system-requirements) (which are presumably less than or equal to those of Engine)
+        * [Docker Desktop's system requirements](https://docs.docker.com/desktop/setup/install/linux/#general-system-requirements) (which are presumably greater than or equal to those of Engine)

 > [!Important]
 > Students: please read [the student-targeted instructions](STUDENT_INSTRUCTIONS.md) before continuing.